See exclusive deals in your area

 The S4 is all automatic this time around.
 An 8-speed automatic, related to the gearbox found in the RS7, is the only partner available for the turbo-6.
 Although it rips off confident shifts, paddle-shifting the 8-speed isn’t especially precise or quick—the transmission will automatically shift at redline, manual mode or not.
 Regardless of selected drive mode, the S4 is eager to upshift to save fuel, unless you’re deep into the throttle.

 Like previous generations, the S4 comes with standard all-wheel drive, which Audi calls Quattro.
 The 40/60, front-to-rear torque split is performance focused and keeps the car in shape while cornering.
-Grip isn’t given up easily, and when it does the S4 will politely chide drivers back into shape—no wild slides here.
+Grip isn’t easily given up, and when it does the S4 will politely chide drivers back into shape—no wild slides here.

 Four-wheel independent suspension is standard, and a revised five-link setup up front has been cast out of more lightweight aluminum to reduce unsprung mass.
 Adaptive dampers are available on the S4 for the first time and drop the ride height by nearly an inch.
 Setting the dampers from Comfort to Dynamic stiffens the car, but we’d stop short of calling the S4 stiff.
 Each ride select setting—Comfort, Dynamic, Auto, and Individual—is closer to comfort than outright performance.
 It’s clear the S4 is meant to be a better all-rounder this time around.